Karen E. Hodges

 Below, I outline some graduate student positions that are possible in the near future.
 Potential graduate students interested in working on topics or systems other than those listed below are also welcome to inquire, but please be advised that students are accepted only when adequate funding is in place to support each student’s research.
 Applicants are strongly encouraged to apply for fellowships and scholarships to support their degree aspirations.

-1. Pending some funding decisions, I anticipate 2-3 new fire-related projects on small mammals, hares, and potentially predators.
+1. Pending some funding decisions, I anticipate 2-3 new fire-related projects on small mammals, hares, and potentially predators, with work to start in 2020 or beyond.

-2. I expect both a PhD and a MSc project to continue working on grasslands treated with biosolids, building from several previous years of work we have done in this grassland ranch system.
-The likely PhD position will focus on grassland birds (songbirds, raptors, corvids, and owls), examining population and community responses of birds to biosolids applications.
-The likely MSc position will examine small mammals in the same study area, again examining how species respond to biosolids relative to untreated pastures.
-Both students will contribute to our emerging understanding of trophic and community interactions as these grasslands experience this nutrient addition.
+2. I may be able to support a new PhD project to continue working on grasslands treated with biosolids, building from several previous years of work we have done in this grassland ranch system.
+The likely PhD position will focus on our emerging understanding of trophic and community interactions as these grasslands experience this nutrient addition, with work on insects, birds, and mammals.

 3. If students have their own ideas or partnerships for field-based projects, I would happily explore options for whether I could support such projects.